Nokia 603: Video

 The Nokia 603 can record and play videos at 720p at 30 FPS with a maximum resolution of 2592 x 1944.
 Besides, its hardware is also capable of playing a variety of video formats and often, videos at 1080p.
 The Dolby Headphone option is also available for playing videos.
-Like the Music player, the Dolby Headphone option can be turned on and switched off according to user's wish.
+Like the music player, the Dolby Headphone option can be turned on and switched off according to user's wish.

 Performance

-With its 1.0 GHz on board ARM 11 processor it can handle the Symbian Belle OS without any hiccups.
-A 512 MB RAM is also fitted in to speed up the phone.
-A Broadcom GPU like that of the Nokia N8 also allows the device to be operated easily.
-Unlike the N8's 12 Megapixel Carl Zeiss Lens, the Nokia 603 uses a 5 Megapixel Camera for photography and is mostly criticised for lacking an LED Flash.
-But in spite of these, 603 is a much powerful smartphone in the competitive market where Android has taken the lead.
+The Nokia 603 can handle the Symbian Belle OS without any hiccups.
+A Broadcom GPU, like that of the Nokia N8, also allows the device to be operated easily.
+Unlike the N8's 12-megapixel Carl Zeiss Lens, the Nokia 603 uses a 5-megapixel camera for photography and is mostly criticised for lacking an LED flash.
+But in spite of these, it is a very powerful smartphone in the competitive market, where Android has taken the lead.